Derived graded modules: Retraction of morphisms

 (Step 2--1): We will construct the morphism (\ref{RetractionMappingSpaceGraded}) in general.
 Using the pullback diagram (\ref{FiberMappingSpaceDgrSeq}) given in \Cref{FiberMappingSpaceDgr} for \(M\) and \(N\) in \(\mcalD_{\graded{G}}(R)\), we can get a diagram in \(\Ani\);

 where the squares on top and bottom are pullback diagrams and the right bend arrows are the retractions constructed in (Step 1).
 Once we can show that all squares are commutative, then the existence of a morphism \(r_{M, N}^R\) follows from the universal property of pullback diagrams.
 Using the commutative diagrams (\ref{DiagramRetractionMappingSpaceConverse}) and (\ref{DiagramRetractionMappingSpaceTensor}), we can see that the retractions \(r_{M, N}\) and \(r_{M \grotimes_{\setZ} R, N}\) make the above squares commutative.
-Then we get a (unique) morphism \(r_{M, N}^R \colon \Map_{\mcalD_{\graded{G}}(R)}(M, N) \to \Map_{\mcalD(R)}(\theta(M), \theta(N))\) as noted above.
+Then we obtain a unique morphism